eliaxelang007/rhythm.js/README.md

 ### Sequence

-To play tracks one after the other, do this!
+To play tracks one after the other, do this.
 `Sequence` will play the `Clip` inside of it first, and when it ends will play the `Repeat` inside it next.

 ```typescript